New Medium Helicopter: Background

-Initially, the aircraft to be replaced are the Royal Air Force's twenty-three Westland Puma HC2 and three Bell 412 Griffin; and the British Army's three Bell 212 and six Airbus AS365 Dauphin.
-The Puma HC2 fleet is planned to be supported until at least 2028, whereas the Griffin and Bell 212, which supported British Forces Cyprus and British Forces Brunei, were replaced by the Puma in 2023 and 2022 respectively.
-In the meantime and separately from the NMH programme, the MOD published a transparency notice in November 2023 indicating its intention to acquire six Airbus H145M helicopters (to be known as the Jupiter HC2) for use in Cyprus and Brunei.
-The Jupiters are expected to be delivered in late 2024.
-Janes reported in February 2024, that the AS365 Dauphins used by army's special forces would now remain in service for the foreseeable future.
+Initially, the aircraft to be replaced were the Royal Air Force's twenty-three Westland Puma HC2 and three Bell 412 Griffin; and the British Army's three Bell 212 and six Airbus AS365 Dauphin.
+The Puma HC2 fleet was planned to be supported until at least 2028.
+The Griffin and Bell 212, which supported British Forces Cyprus and British Forces Brunei, were replaced by the Puma in 2023 and 2022 respectively.

+In September 2021, despite the MOD having yet to release a formal requirement, Airbus Helicopters, Leonardo and Sikorsky (part of Lockheed Martin) displayed their proposals to meet the NMH requirement at the DSEI 2021 defence exhibition.